yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## terminal process viewer 📁
 Text or file explorers and viewers in the terminal.
-* [moulti](https://github.com/xavierog/moulti) [❌ ❌ 🖥️CLI 🖥️TUI] - Moulti is a CLI-driven Terminal User Interface (TUI) displaying arbitrary outputs inside visual, collapsible blocks called steps.
+* [moulti](https://github.com/xavierog/moulti) [❌ ❌ 🖥️CLI/🖥️TUI] - Moulti is a CLI-driven Terminal User Interface (TUI) displaying arbitrary outputs inside visual, collapsible blocks called steps.

 ## vcs viewer 📁
 Text or file explorers and viewers in the terminal.